XiangRongLin/grayscale-conversion/README.md

 Only modification made was making it compatible with pure C, since it was using C++ features (see [memory_simd_sse.c](cpu/algorithms/memory_simd_sse.c))

 It has 2 major optimization areas.
-But most importingly for me it also showed me how to work with the bit modification function in a structured manner by naming the variables according to the pixel bytes it contains.

 First it utilizes shuffle (`_mm_shuffle_epi8`), concat (`_mm_alignr_epi8`) and shift (`_mm_slli_si128`) functions to solve the problem of rearranging the bytes from rgbrgbrgbrgb to rrrrggggbbbb.
 For example one can group the bytes according to their color like this.